leighrobertson512/blog/content/code-em-fall-2017.md

 `10/24/2017`

-We assured our programming skills so far by walking though steps to fire up a Python program, display text to screen, creating variables and handling them, and defining our own function.
+We ensured our programming talents so far by walking through steps to fire up a Python program, display text to screen, create/handle variables, and define our own function.

 ### Slackbot